dedroot/OmegaPSToolkit/README.md

                                  __/ |
                                 |___/

-                    OmegaPSToolkit ~ A massive penetration testing toolkit for penteser
+                    OmegaPSToolkit ~ A massive penetration testing toolkit for pentester

 </pre>